 Businesses that currently do not offer a retirement savings plan will be obligated to do so through the Colorado state treasurer and under the guidance of an advisory board.
-Officials originally targeted mid-2021 for the program to be implemented but the program's website currently indicates that a pilot is scheduled to begin in October 2022 with enrollment starting in March 2023.
+The program was implemented in early 2023 ahead of its scheduled march launch and employers can begin registering.

 Why are state-mandated retirement plans becoming popular?